 The world of technology is constantly changing.
 Consumers have become accustomed to having unlimited information at their fingertips.
 As technology continues to advance into all facets of society, the working knowledge required to operate and maintain computer hardware and software is also steadily increasing.
-The Computer Support Technology Certificate Program teaches students how to repair and upgrade hardware, install software and operating systems, and perform network administration duties.
-Students will learn to diagnose and troubleshoot common hardware and network issues while developing exceptional customer support and service management skills.
+The Computer Support Technology Certificate program teaches students how to repair and upgrade hardware, install software and operating systems, and perform network administration duties.
+Students will learn to diagnose and troubleshoot common hardware and network issues while developing strong customer support and service management skills.
+The broad goal of this program is for graduates to be able to support, troubleshoot, repair, and upgrade hardware and software, implement network security, and perform network administrative duties.
+The program length is 32 weeks.

 Upon completion of the program, students are expected to be able to:

-Create and manage files and folders on a PC
+- Create and manage files and folders on a computer

-Apply effective troubleshooting processes to identify and remedy problems with hardware and networks
+- Apply effective troubleshooting processes to identify and remedy problems with hardware, operating systems software, and networks

 Devices & System Components